Russell K. Haight Jr.: Kashmir War

 Towards the end of 1947, the Jammu and Kashmir State Forces garrisoned in Poonch were besieged from all sides, and the Indian Army forces based in Naushera were also under severe attack.

 In Rawalpindi, then the hotbed of the First Kashmir War raging in 1947, Haight ran into the British correspondent Bill Sydney Smith of the Daily Express, who suggested to him that he could utilise his expertise in commanding the Pakistani tribal raiders engaged in the Kashmir War.
 Haight was sold on the idea.
 (Note: The correspondent too evidently benefited from the enterprise, who was able to run by-lines like, "Brigadier Russell Haight, the American soldier of fortune fighting with the tribesmen in Kashmir".)

 He signed up with the Azad Kashmir provisional government, then based in Rawalpindi.
-He was given a commission as a captain and sent to the Poonch front.
-After he criticised the Azad Kashmir commanders there for their "boy scout tactics", the government apparently promoted him to the rank of a "brigadier general".
+He was introduced to Sardar Ibrahim Khan and was given a commission as a captain and sent to the Poonch front.
+Haight initially led the demolition party at Kotli.
+After he criticised the Azad Kashmir commanders there for their "boy scout tactics", the government promoted him to the rank of a "brigadier general".
 (Note: The Azad Kashmir commanders' demands to one up each other led to numerous new ranks being invented.)
 He later claimed to have commanded 8,000 troops.
 According to a New York Times report by Robert Trumbull, Haight was able to successfully discharge his command by playing on the vanity of the tribesmen and exploiting their tribal rivalries.

+Haight employed guerrilla tactics.
+These included stringing blanket-draped wires across roads to ambush armor and scattering steel plates on sharp turns to cause tank tracks to slip.
+His forces advanced close enough to threaten the capital of Srinagar before being repelled by Indian paratroopers.
+He also documented the war, taking photographs of Dogra war crimes and tribesmen and sharing them with the press.

+Haight is said to have had a "blaze of glory" during his command in Kashmir due to initial successes of the invasion.

-By the end of 1947, Haight's engagement with the Kashmir War was over.
-While he claimed to have quit because of inadequate resources, scuffles with some of the fighters from Dir had played a role.
+By early 1948, Haight's engagement with the Kashmir War was over.
+Haight quit because of inadequate resources, scuffles with some of the fighters from Dir had played a role.
+There were also numerous assassination attempts on his life.
 The fighters are said to have attempted to steal Haight's truck and some captured guns, and he ended up killing a couple of them in the ensuing firefight.
 Trumbull states that, he was effectively a fugitive by the time he left Pakistan.
 He took a flight to the US with only $2.00 in his pocket.